elysiajs/documentation/docs/state-decorate.md

 # State and Decorate
-State and Decorate is a powerful concept for KingWorld but similar with a different purpose
+State and Decorate is a powerful concept for Elysia but similar with a different purpose

-You can customize and create a shortcut and adapt KingWorld to your liking.
+You can customize and create a shortcut and adapt Elysia to your liking.

 To put it simply:
 - State: set global mutable store accessible to `Handler`